 Kim has had orthopedic care before, including surgeries.
 A friend referred her to Direct Orthopedic Care for her back condition in order to avoid the ER and see an orthopedic surgeon immediately.
-Her mother drove her to the new southern California DOC.
 The DOC team was waiting for her arrival with a wheelchair to transport her inside.
 Kim says, “They rolled out the red carpet and were very concerned about my condition.
 They made sure that I was comfortable and everyone was very kind.
 The diagnosis and treatment process was efficient with everything on-site, including X-rays.
 I was in and out quickly.
 I would highly recommend DOC for working people and families with children because of the hours and immediate access to orthopedic physicians.”

 Between 60% and 80% of people will experience low back pain at some point in their lives.
 The spine is made up of 24 bones, vertebrae, stacked on top of one another.
 These bones connect to create a canal that protects the spinal cord.
 Five vertebrae make up the lower back, the lumbar spine.
 These vertebrae are larger because they carry more of the body's weight.
 Muscles and ligaments provide support and stability for the spine and upper body.